EagleTube/ASP_SECURITY/README.md

 If you got a bypass , please contact me or comments!<br>
 So I can continue my research about asp
 <br>
+# Disclaimers
+Everything I done and published in this repo are for study purpose<br>
+Use it for our own studies <br>
+Otherwise I wont take any responsibilites <br>
+If you have
 # Mainly focused on
 - SQL Injection <br>
 - XSS Injection <br>